The Nightlife of Pests: What Really Happens in Your Home After Dark

 • Droppings or small debris in cupboards or along baseboards

-• Grease marks along walls or floors from rodents
+• Grease marks left behind by rodents

 • Webs appearing overnight in corners or near light fixtures